gem/oq-engine/doc/risklite.rst

 `risklite` can be used as a library too.
 There is a helper function `openquake.risklite.parallel.run_calc(path, runner, config)` which is able to run an end-to-end computation.
-To use it, you must first instantiate a `Runner` object, which in turn requires an executor object.
+To use it, you must first instantiate a `Runner` object, which in turn requires a seed (the empty list) and an executor object.
 The executor comes from the Python library `concurrent.futures`, which is part of the standard library starting from Python 3.3 and which can be installed even in older versions of Python.
 At the moment the recommended